 An estate is typically distributed based on the instructions of the will.
 Ontario’s Succession Law Reform Act sets out how the estate will be divided and distributed.
 In understanding Ontario’s Succession Law Reform Act, the legal team at Tailor Law will detail the distribution of the will and outline various scenarios in which the involved parties could be entitled to make claims of the estate.

 Lawyers Who Are Careful, Resourceful, And Efficient

-We understand that these topics can be daunting, and as such, we’re here to meet your needs with support and services such as: estate administration, estate litigation, planning, distribution, and various other related tasks.
+We understand that these topics can be daunting, and as such, we’re here to meet your needs with support and services such as estate administration, estate litigation, planning, distribution, and various other related tasks.
 Our estate lawyers serve clients in Mississauga, Toronto, Oakville, and throughout the GTA.
-Please give us a call at any time of day to schedule your free consultation
+Please give us a call at any time of the day to schedule your free consultation.